-LOW SURFACE-TO-VOLUME RATIO

-also known as HIGH VOLUME-TO-SURFACE RATIO SIMPLE INTERFACE
+LOW SURFACE TO VOLUME RATIO alias HIGH VOLUME-TO-SURFACE RATIO SIMPLE INTERFACE

 A sphere has the lowest surface-to-volume ratio of any three dimensional object

 Objects that allow a user to control a large volume of complex machinery with a small, simple interface are more likely to flourish than those that don't.
 See THE SELFISH CLASS.
 An object with a simple interface relative to its internal complexity may be more likely to WORK OUT OF THE BOX.